Keeps Review: The Truth About Their Hair Loss Treatments?

 Conclusion: True

-These vitamins and minerals do not have any significant effects on hair growth, but may contribute to improved overall health by reducing the risk of deficiency.
+These vitamins and minerals do not have any significant effects on hair growth on otherwise-healthy people.
+But they may contribute to improved overall health by reducing the risk of deficiency.

 This issue has been recognized by the FDA, who have recently issued a warning for topical finasteride, stating that “Absorption of finasteride through the skin into the bloodstream is expected, and the reports describe adverse events that are consistent with those reported in association with the approved oral finasteride products”.[43]U.S. Food and Drug Administration. (n.d.).
 FDA alerts health care providers, compounders, and consumers about potential risks associated with compounded drugs. *FDA.* Available at: … Continue reading